Bloemfontein South (House of Assembly of South Africa constituency): History

 While slightly more liberal than the rest of the Free State, Bloemfontein was still the most conservative of South Africa's major cities.
 It was first split into North and South constituencies in 1920, after a decade as a single seat, and after a brief period represented by Deneys Reitz of the South African Party, Bloemfontein South would only elect National Party MPs for the remainder of its existence.
 In 1921, Colin Fraser Steyn successfully stood for election both in Bloemfontein South and the rural seat of Vredefort, and chose to represent Bloemfontein South so as to avoid a by-election in the marginal seat.
 He was re-elected by a far bigger margin in 1924, and stood down in 1929.
 His replacement, Jan Jacobus Haywood, continued to hold the seat comfortably, even in 1933 when Steyn ran against him as a candidate for Tielman Roos' new party.
 Shortly after the 1933 election, Nationalist Prime Minister J. B. M. Hertzog announced a merger with Jan Smuts' SAP to form the new United Party, a move that was deeply controversial among his conservative Afrikaner base.
-Haywood was one of the nineteen MPs who "refounded" the Purified National Party under the leadership of D. F. Malan, and when the City-District division returned in 1938, he was successfully elected for the District seat under that label.
+Haywood was one of the nineteen MPs who "refounded" the Purified National Party under the leadership of D. F. Malan, and when the City-District division returned in 1938, he was elected for the District seat under that label.